junseokpark/junseokpark.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 nav_order: 1
 ---

-A computational scientist, data scientist, or bioinformatician with expertise in computer science, skilled in developing machine learning models, designing large-scale data processing pipelines, and performing statistical analyses of next-generation sequencing and multi-omic experiments from patient cohorts—ranging from single-cell to DNA and RNA sequence samples.
-Leveraging strong analytic thinking, I have contributed to projects ranging from cancer immunology and amyotrophic lateral sclerosis to dementia and neurodegeneration in ataxia-telangiectasia.
+ I'm a research fellow in bioinformatics at <a href='https://hms.harvard.edu/'>Harvard Medical School</a> and <a href='https://www.childrenshospital.org/'> Boston Children's Hospital</a>.
+I have expertise in computer science and am skilled in developing machine learning models, designing large-scale data processing pipelines, and performing statistical analyses of next-generation sequencing and multi-omic experiments from patient cohorts—ranging from single-cell to DNA and RNA sequence samples.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.